googleapis/googleapis/code-samples/TUTORIAL.md

 For the positive test, we assert that the sentiment returned is a positive value.
 And for the negative test case, we assert that the sentiment returned is a negative value.
 We do NOT check the exact float value because that can change based on API model changes.
 We only care about positive or negative value responses.

 ## ☕️ Next Steps

+That's it for now!

+Hopefully this was enough to introduce you to code sample generation concepts.

+Please check back later when the [`AUTHORING_GUIDE`](AUTHORING_GUIDE.md) has been written (ETA TBD)

+For now, feel free to clone this and try generating samples of your very own!

+> **Note:** At this time, we do not have an integrated publishing pipeline for generated samples.

 [language_gapic]: https://github.com/beccasaurus/gapic-docs-samples/blob/master/google/cloud/language/v1beta2/language_gapic.yaml
 [language_proto]: https://github.com/beccasaurus/gapic-docs-samples/blob/master/google/cloud/language/v1beta2/language_service.proto